shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 ### Learning Outcomes

-1. Basic understanding of virtual networkign in cloud environments such as OpenStack
+1. Basic understanding of virtual networking in cloud environments such as OpenStack
 2. Create and deploy IP networks.
 3. Create and configure routers to interconnect networks.
 4. Describe routing process as initiating at the host